 Where will you store them?
 Once you get a good set of knives, you don't want to just toss them loose in a drawer, say experts.
 It's not a safe choice, because you're sticking your hands in there, and it's also not good for knives to be knocking against each other or other flatware.
 There are plenty of storage options -- wooden blocks, stands, drawer organizers and magnetic wall strips, to name just a few.
 Each have their pros and cons, you just need to be sure your storage solution will fit whatever knives you may have as well as your available space.

 Many experts and professionals agree: you only need three knives.
 They are an 8-inch chef's knife, a 3-1/2-inch paring knife, and a 10-inch bread knife.
 Buy the absolute best model of each of these that you can afford, they say, and you'll be set with knives for life.

-However, plenty of people like knife sets.
+However, plenty of people prefer knife sets.
 They like matching knives, they like a greater variety of knives, and they like having a dedicated storage unit.
-It also tends to be less expensive to buy a knife set than each individual knife, but it's only worth it if you think you'll use all (or most) of them.
-Also, our advice on individual knives still apply, buy the best you can afford and they should last for years.
+It also tends to be less expensive to buy a knife set than each knife individually, but it's only worth it if you think you'll use all (or most) of them.
+Also, our advice on individual knives still apples: buy the best you can afford and they should last for years.